-Cloud management is the oversight and control of cloud infrastructure, whether it’s a private cloud, public cloud or hybrid cloud.
-Multicloud management enables both IT managers and users to handle challenges and solve problems involving security and accessibility issues.
+Cloud management is the oversight and control of cloud infrastructure, whether it’s a private cloud, public cloud, or hybrid cloud.
+Multi-cloud management enables both IT managers and users to handle challenges and solve for problems involving security and accessibility issues.

 How does cloud management work?

 Cloud management works through a given management software that translates and optimizes data, empowering IT administrators to make informed decisions on critical issues.
 These decisions involve everything from where data should be stored to oversight of results to help shape and sharpen future decisions.

 Why is cloud management important?

 Cloud management is not only important to today’s enterprise organizations, it is absolutely critical to data environments in general—especially since hybrid cloud and multi-cloud environments have become increasingly common.
 Without cloud management, there would be no way of making compute power, security oversight, or applications accessible to the end-user.
 It would also restrict IT administrators from being able to broadly assess all data environments in order to establish protection against threats and attacks.

 What are the challenges of cloud management?